River Char Action Group

 safe to swim and play in

-The Lower Char Community Project was formed in early 2022 with the aim of learning about our River Char so we can clean it of pollution.
+The River Char Action Group was formed in early 2022 with the aim of learning about our river so we can clean it of pollution.
 We are building on work done by locals, experts and the people at the Charmouth Heritage Coast Centre - and most especially on the research and writing of Philip Strange.

-We're already working with Char Valley Parish Council, which has a similar project higher up the River Char.
-We're also working closely with Wessex Water who showed us round the Sewage Treatment Works in 2022.
+We work with Char Valley Parish Council, which has a similar project higher up the river.
+We also work closely with Wessex Water and the CROWD (Clean Rivers of West Dorset) group.

 We're looking to: